alexanderkiel/hap-spec/README.md

 of the keyword is character-by-character equal to the token of the link relation type.

-The following registered link relation types are used in HAP according there established semantics:
+The following [IANA][iana-link-rels] registered link relation types are used in HAP according there established semantics:

 * :self - MUST be a URI of the resource which produced the HAP representation.
-          The URI should be canonical.
-The self link relation is listed at [IANA][iana-link-rels] and defined in [RFC 4287][rfc-4287].
+          The URI SHOULD be canonical.
 It acts as base URI of relative URIs.

+* :up - Representations SHOULD have an up link.
+The up link refers to a parent document in a hierarchy of documents.

-* :next - TODO
+* :next - Next links are most often used in list resources which offer paging.
+          There the next link points to the next page.
+Other usages are also imaginable.

-* :prev - TODO
+* :prev - Prev links are most often used in list resources which offer paging.
+          There the prev link points to the previous page.
+Other usages are also imaginable.

+* :profile - Point to a profile of the representation.
+In HAP a profile contains a schema of the representation.

 Extension link relation types are encoded as keywords with a namespace.